krishnakrish08/flutter_multi_state_management_example/README.md

 A Multi State Flutter project.

 ## ToDo:
 This repository has issues.
-Need to fix
+Need to fix.
+This project has Provider, Inherited and Bloc State management techniques.

 ## Getting Started